Medicare in Maryland at a glance

 Medigap plans are used to supplement Original Medicare, covering some or all of the out-of-pocket costs (for coinsurance and deductibles) that people would otherwise incur if they only had Original Medicare on its own.

 Medigap plans are standardized under federal rules, with ten different plan options available.
-In Maryland in 2019, there are 49 insurers that offer Medigap plans, although some only offer a few of the ten plan designs.
+In Maryland in 2020, 50 insurers offer Medigap plans, although some only offer a few of the ten plan designs.

-Under federal rules, Medicare beneficiaries have a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.
+Under federal rules, Medicare beneficiaries have a six-month window, when they turn 65 and file for benefits under Original Medicare, during which coverage is guaranteed issue for Medigap plans.
 Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

 But Maryland is among the majority of the states that ensure at least some access to Medigap plans for enrollees under the age of 65.
-In Maryland, Medigap insurers are required to offer Plan A (and Plan C, if the insurer offers that plan) to enrollees who are under 65, on a guaranteed-issue basis if the person applies for the Medigap plan within six months of enrolling in Medicare Part B. This requirement is a result of Maryland S.B.48, which took effect in 2017.
+In Maryland, Medigap insurers are required to offer Plan A to enrollees who are under 65, on a guaranteed-issue basis if the person applies for the Medigap plan within six months of enrolling in Medicare Part B (insurers are also required to offer Medigap Plan D to beneficiaries, but only if the insurer offers that plan to other enrollees; insurers that offer Medigap Plan C must also offer it to disabled Medigap enrollees who were already eligible for Medicare prior to 2020; under federal rules, Medigap plans C and F cannot be sold to anyone who is newly eligible for Medicare in 2020 or later).
+The requirement that Medigap insurers offer coverage to disabled beneficiaries is a result of Maryland S.B.48, which took effect in 2017.

-The premiums are higher for enrollees under age 65, although they are given another enrollment window when they turn 65, so they can then switch to lower-cost Medigap coverage at that point, or pick a plan other than Plan A or C.
+The premiums are higher for enrollees under age 65, although they are given another enrollment window when they turn 65, so they can then switch to lower-cost Medigap coverage at that point, or pick a plan other than Plan A or C/D. And Maryland does limit the pricing on Medigap Plan A for disabled enrollees: It cannot exceed the average of the premiums paid for that Plan A by enrollees who are 65 and older.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D prescription plan.
+But Medicare beneficiaries can get prescription coverage via Medicaid (if they’re qualified by low income and assets), a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D prescription plan.

 Medicare spending in Maryland